bennyhch/Moodify/README.md

 </p>
 <br>

-- A mood-tracking and journaling app for users to keep track of their mood throughout the days.
+- A mood-tracking and journaling app for users to keep track of their mood throughout the days
-- Helps to identify negative behaviors and thoughts, as well as the triggering events to a particular negative or positive emotion.
+- Helps to identify negative behaviors and thoughts, as well as the triggering events to a particular negative or positive emotion

 ## Screenshot